youssef06/show-around/README.md

 ```
 If you test your bot again with something like:
 ```
-Show me a picture of London
+"Show me a picture of London"
 ```
-It should send you a picture of London.
+It should send you back a picture of London.
 - Let's try to help our bot understand more variations:
 Go to the "understanding" tab:
 ![Understanding on Wit.ai](img/wit2.gif)